tituschewxj/tituschewxj/modules.md

-Here are some notable modules I have taken/am taking as a Computer Science Major at the National University of Singapore:
+Here are some notable modules I have taken/taking as a Computer Science Major at the National University of Singapore:

 **Algorithms and Theory**
 - CS3230 Design and Analysis of Algorithms